bguelk/WED025_Demonstrator/Tutorial2.md

-# NEMO Demonstrator for WED025 in NEMO Version 5.0.1
+---
+title: Tutorial 2
+---
 # Tutorial 2 - Add icebergs to WED025

-In this Tutorial, we add icebergs to the WED025 configuration.
+In this tutorial, it is shown how to add icebergs to the WED025 configuration.
 This Tutorial covers:
 - how to add icebergs
   - in a test case
   - using a calving file